patMohr/GettingCleaningDataProject/CodeBook.md

 When the number of activities, two sets of 3 dimensional measures and the large number of summary statistics is considered, all together there are more than 560 summary measures provided for experiments conducted.

 #### Section 3.
 Structure of the Original Data
-After unzipping the file, the data set is structured as follows:
+After unzipping the file from the UCI website, the data set has a file structure as explained below.

-Main data set contains four text files:
+The main directory contains four text files:
- 1. README.txt : contains a description of the dataset asdfffffffffasdfsadfsafdsfsdafsdfsdfsadfasdf.
+ 1. README.txt : contains a description of the dataset.

 2. activity_labels.txt : contains descriptive labels of the six activities and the associated number which is used in the other datasets.